IMF's Lagarde fears 'tit-for-tat' escalation from Trump tariff move

 “And confidence is a super-precious good that builds over time and can be destroyed very quickly,” Lagarde said.
 “If the perception of investors around the world is that this is uncertain, and you never know where the tariffs are going to go, how high, how low, against whom ... then you step back and you don’t invest, you wait and that confidence impact could be significant.”

-Her comments followed Trump’s announcement of 25 percent U.S. import tariffs on steel and 10 percent on aluminium.
+Her comments followed Trump’s announcement of 25 percent U.S. import tariffs on steel and 10 percent on aluminum.
 The tariffs are due to start in 15 days and initially exempt Canada and Mexico.
+(Reporting by David Lawder; Editing by Sandra Maler)